The Hope Institute

 Dr. Scioli is the leading expert on the psychology of hope.
 He has written two books on this topic, including Hope in the age of anxiety (Oxford, 2009).
 As a hope scholar and practitioner, Dr. Scioli has authored numerous chapters for professional books, and research articles for peer-reviewed journals.
 He has delivered more than 60 research presentations on hope at national and international conferences.

 Dr. Scioli has developed state-of-the-art tools for hope adult and child assessments and interventions.
 His research has been supported by private foundations and international nonprofits as well as the National Institutes of Health.
-He has provided hope-centered trainings for the Massachusetts Department of Mental Health.
+He has provided hope-based consultations and trainings to individuals and organizations from around the world.

 Dr. Scioli’s international work is extensive, and includes: Haiti, Colombia, Guatemala, Italy, the Netherlands, Benin, Ethiopia, Rwanda, South Africa, Pakistan, and the Philippines.